isabellaboone/Design-Patterns-Game/README.md

 In lab 6, we will add functionality to the game by implementing an interface.

 # Team Members
-Andrew Januszko, Chase Banyai, Isabella Boone, Joel Ginrich, Morgan Willams-Burrell
+Andrew Januszko, Chase Banyai, Isabella Boone, Joel Ginrgich, Morgan Willams-Burrell

 # Team Contract